KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-part1.md

   - Review the generated logs to understand what happened on the backend, what could be detected and created as a detection rule
 - Implement **security standards** like ISO27001, NIS2, NIST, and CIS
 - **Architect a secure infrastructure**: This will be a never ending goal, as, even in a relatively simple infrastructure like the one which will be built under this project, there always is something to improve in terms of security architecture.
 - **Recover seamlessly**: **All the infrastructure must be deployed automatically**.
-The end goal is if it is ever wanted to deploy the infrastructure on a new server, the deployment will be done with the minimum number of manual work.
+The end goal is seamless recovery: If it is ever needed to redeploy the infrastructure on a new server, it can be done with the minimum number of manual effort.
 This is where **the project leans heavily into IaC**, as it will be explained more in the next sections.

 This project covers a lot of concepts about IaC, security hardening, security standards, blue teaming, and red teaming.
-Hopefully the end result will allow other security professionals deploy this infrastructure and easily get to security testing.
+Hopefully the end result will allow other security professionals to deploy this infrastructure and easily get to security testing.

 In this first post, a **high level design** of the end result is described, of the **tech stack** that is planned to be used, as well as **an early PoC** regarding the infrastructure and its deployment using IaC.